PCP CAR FINANCE

 - You’ll have to pay a pretty hefty sum to own the car at the end of the PCP car finance agreement.

-- You’ll need to agree to an annual mileage and be careful about the car’s wear and tear or damage.
+- You must agree to an annual mileage and be careful about the car’s wear and tear or damage.

 - Some finance companies might require you to pay an initial deposit.